 Mount Etna is located on the Italian island of Sicily.
 It is a huge mountain – over three thousand meters high – and can be seen from many places around the island.
 If you’re flying into Catania, you often get a good view of the smoldering volcano on your way in.

-There is a cable car which takes tourists to the summit of the volcano, but it is better to hire a guide and explore the mountain – there are beautiful routes to hike where you can see vast lava fields and lava caves.
+A cable car takes tourists to the summit of the volcano, but it is better to hire a guide and explore the mountain – there are beautiful routes to hike where you can see vast lava fields and caves.

 If you’re visiting Italy with kids, Mount Etna is a brilliant destination – there is so much history and geography to learn about.